The Basics of Major Gifts

 Major Gifts and Prospect Research

-You can use prospect research to help you learn more about your donors, major or otherwise.
+You can use prospect research to learn more about your donors, major or otherwise.
 The information from a prospect screening will tell you a donor’s:

 - Past giving to your organization, other nonprofits, and political campaigns.